Owen O'Moriarty

-In 1652 Castledrum was destroyed by Cromwellian forces, and one son of the family escaped to Ballintermon, Annascaul where there was a monastery.
-The descendants of Owen Moriarty still reside in Ballintermon, Annascaul and many of the Moriarty families in Kerry today trace their ancestry to this branch, The Annascaul branch still keeps an ancient chalice bearing the arms of Moriarty said to be made with silver given by Queen Elizabeth.
-In later times Owen's descendants Timothy Moriarty (b.1774) and his son Timothy (b.1824) of Ballintermon were hereditary Seneschals or Barony Constables of Corca Dhuibhne.
+In 1652 during the Cromwellian wars Castledrum was destroyed by parliamentary forces, and one son of Donal’s family called Tadgh escaped to Ballintermon, Annascaul where there was a monastery.
+Here he built Ballintermon House on ancient Moriarty land.
+The descendants of Owen and his grandson Tadgh Moriarty still reside at Ballintermon House, Annascaul and several of the Moriarty families in Kerry today trace their ancestry to this branch.
+The current owner of the Moriarty land at Annascaul is John Moriarty.
+The Ballintermon branch of the Moriarty clan are one of the few remaining noble gaelic families to retain part of their ancestral land into the 21st century.
+The Annascaul branch still keeps an ancient chalice bearing the arms of Moriarty said to be made with silver given by Queen Elizabeth.
+In later times Owen's descendants Thaddeus (Thady) Moriarty (b.1774) and his son Timothy (b.1824) of Ballintermon were hereditary Seneschals or Barony Constables of Corca Dhuibhne as well as being the heads of the family.
+The current owner John Moriarty is a great great grandson of Timothy Moriarty.
+It is not known if there is any close connection between this branch to the famous philosopher John Moriarty.